Paul Krekorian: Personal life

+Krekorian lives in the San Fernando Valley with his wife Tamar and children Hrag, Andrew, and Lori.

 Political career

 Krekorian has served the San Fernando Valley for more than two decades, first as a member of the Burbank School Board and then as a California State Assemblymember.
-He currently serves as a member of the Los Angeles City Council, representing District 2 in the southeast San Fernando Valley.
+He served as a member of the Los Angeles City Council until he termed out in December 2024, representing District 2 in the southeast San Fernando Valley.
 Council District 2 includes the communities of North Hollywood, Studio City, Valley Glen, Valley Village, Toluca Lake, and parts of Sun Valley and Van Nuys.

+Krekorian was also the founding president of the Democrats for Neighborhood Action.

 California State Assembly

+2000 State Assembly bid

+In a bid to succeed Democrat Scott Wildman for the 43rd State Assembly district, Krekorian, who resided in Toluca Lake, faced two opponents in the race: Dario Frommer, Governor Gray Davis's former Appointment Secretary (who resigned in order to run), and USC healthcare administrator John Hisserich.

+Krekorian was endorsed by the Democratic Party of San Fernando Valley and state senator Adam Schiff; meanwhile, Frommer was endorsed by the California Democratic Party, city councilor Alex Padilla, and United Teachers Los Angeles.
+Prior to the primary election, Frommer pulled an upset when he won the endorsement of the Verdugo Hills Democratic Club, which Krekorian was favored to receive due to his more senior membership in the club, by a margin of one vote.
+In March 2000, Frommer defeated Krekorian by a narrow margin.